-Follow those precautions and you should be fine.
+Follow these precautions and you should be fine.

-They're harsh, but necessary.
-In your battle with Goat Head weed, you must have chemicals ready to be deployed in your arsenal.
-I know it seems harsh and perhaps not always friendly to the environment, but used properly and chosen carefully they are very helpful weapons in fighting this scourge.
-They won't do it all, but combined with the other battle tactics I am giving you, they will thin their ranks and help you win the war.
+Chemicals are harsh but necessary.
+In your battle with goat's head weed, you must have chemicals in your arsenal.
+I know chemicals are not always friendly to the environment, but used properly and chosen carefully, they are very helpful weapons in fighting this scourge.
+They won't do it all, but combined with the other methods, chemicals will reduce the weeds.

-Will it kill every one you spray?
+Will it kill every plant you spray?
 No, nothing does, but it will kill a lot of them.
-After they are dead, rake the plants and then sweep up any thorn heads.
+After they are dead, rake the plants and sweep up any thorn heads.

 - Scream.
 It does help.